 Be Consistent All Across the Board

 Uniformity is key to portraying a strong sense of identity.
 Some brands attempt to wear many hats, but they ultimately fall short of establishing any semblance of authority.
 Make sure that your social media platforms and marketing align.
 They should be complementary and distinct, make sure your brand is visually consistent with a color scheme and logo.
-Then, follow through with a voice that is consistent and recognizable, you shouldn’t speak like a teenager on social media but write like a seasoned professional on your website.
+Then, follow through with a voice and content that is consistent and recognizable, you shouldn’t speak like a teenager on social media but write like a seasoned professional on your website.
 For most modern businesses, a friendly but informative tone works best.

 Trademark Your Business